uc-cdis/gen3.org/content/products/_index.md

 g3Teaser:
   fig: /figs/productkv.svg
   title: Gen3 Products
-  detail: The Gen3 platform consists of a collection of open source software services for building and managing cloud-based data resources, namely, interoperable nodes in a data mesh, data commons, and analysis workspaces.
+  detail: The Gen3 platform consists of a collection of open-source software services for building and managing cloud-based data resources, namely, interoperable nodes in a data mesh, data commons, and analysis workspaces.
   para1: Each of the Gen3 services is designed to accomplish a specific function in a data ecosystem, and that is achieved by providing a publicly-accessible application programming interface (API) that users, applications, and other services can send requests to.
   para2: This page organizes and presents the Gen3 software services in terms of the different types of data resources mentioned above.
 g3DataFeature:
   f0:
-    title: Gen3 Data Meshes
+    title: Gen3 Data Hubs
-    subtitle: Data meshes consist of an interconnected network of data resources that are integrated by utilizing a common set of software services called the Gen3 Framework Services.
-Meshes may also be referred to as fabrics or ecosystems.
-The framework services support the emergence of data meshes by empowering data resources to interoperate through providing common protocols for user authentication and authorization, data indexing, and metadata services.
+    subtitle: A Data Hub can search and discover data from across a data mesh and move the data to a Gen3 Workspace for exploring and analyzing the data.
     button:
-      link: /products/data-mesh
+      link: /products/data-hubs
   f1:
-    title: Gen3 Framework Services
+    title: Gen3 Mesh Services
     subtitle: User authentication with data object and metadata indexing.
     button:
-      link: /products/framework-services
+      link: /products/mesh-services
     contents:
       c1:
         name: Object Indexing